Composer / Songwriter / Singer

 Song for Ruth

-Wednesday 27 May 2020 marks the one year anniversary of the death of Sydney mountaineer, sailor, Executive Confidante, Coach and Facilitator, Ruth McCance.
+Wednesday 27 May 2020 marked the one year anniversary of the death of Sydney mountaineer, sailor, Executive Confidante, Coach and Facilitator, Ruth McCance.
 A song in memory of Ruth, Song for Ruth, written and performed by Sydney composer, Brooke Shelley is being used to raise funds and awareness for St Laurence House, a charity which has provided accommodation, support and care to homeless children and young people for the past 40 years.
 Ruth was Chairperson of St Laurence House (2010-2016) and committee member (2007-2016).

 ABOUT THE SONG